A Different Kind of Truth: Background

 In 2007, Van Halen reunited with original lead singer David Lee Roth – who had left the band in April 1985, at the peak of their global popularity – for a North American Tour.
 This tour added bassist Wolfgang Van Halen, the then-16-year-old son of guitarist Eddie Van Halen and actress Valerie Bertinelli, in place of former bassist Michael Anthony, who would go on to form both Chickenfoot and Sammy Hagar and the Circle with Van Halen's second lead singer, Sammy Hagar.
 The reunion tour consisted of 74 shows from September 2007 to June 2008, and became the band's highest-grossing tour of its thirty-year history, earning over $93 million.
 Eddie Van Halen was reluctant about the possibility of recording new material with Roth in 2009, citing the poor reaction to the three new songs recorded with Hagar for the 2004 compilation Best of Both Worlds.
 After Wolfgang became enthusiastic about recording a new Van Halen album, Eddie's opinion changed: "We're doing this [album] for us."

-Bassist Wolfgang Van Halen started work on the album by searching through the band's demo archives.
+Bassist Wolfgang Van Halen started his work on the album by searching through the band's demo archives.

 Eddie, Wolfgang, and Alex Van Halen began jam sessions at the former's 5150 Studios three months after the tour's completion.
 During this time, Wolfgang discovered rough, unreleased demos from the band's archives.
 After listening to these and believing they had potential, he brought them to Alex and Eddie to rework and refine.
 The first of these tracks, "She's the Woman", was completed by August 2009.
 It had originally been demoed by the band in the mid-1970s.
 Roth decided to join the project after hearing this song, as well as two other reworked tracks: "Let's Get Rockin'" – later renamed "Outta Space" – and "Bullethead".
 The demos also included songs originating from an attempted 2000 reunion album with Roth.